What is schizophrenia?

 - Electroconvulsive therapy: This is a type of shock therapy, also called ECT.
 This therapy passes a small amount of electricity to the brain.

 Preparing for Care

 When should you seek immediate care for schizophrenia?

 During a psychotic episode, you may not know the difference between what’s real and what isn’t.
 You may see and hear things that aren’t there or believe something is controlling your thoughts.
 If you notice signs in yourself—or someone around you—that seem to be leading up to a psychotic episode, you should contact your provider immediately.

 When should you seek care for schizophrenia?

-Customers with schizophrenia should be evaluated on a regular basis.
+Patients with schizophrenia should be evaluated on a regular basis.
 Frequency of visits should be based on your status, compliance with your treatment regimen, and the presence of other conditions.
 Talk to your provider about the treatment and plan that is appropriate for your care.